With a little planning, you can pull off a great Thanksgiving meal.

 - Wrap and store food within two hours.

-> - Have disposable plastic containers available for family to take food home.
+- Have disposable plastic containers available for the family to take food home.

->

-> What are my family’s favorite Thanksgiving Recipes?
+What are my family’s favorite Thanksgiving Recipes?

 Everyone in my family chooses one of their favorite Thanksgiving Recipes for our holiday table, and they help prepare it.
 Cooking what you love to eat is a great way to get everyone involved in the kitchen.
 The first set of Thanksgiving recipes below are all from my blog, Recipes for our Daily Bread.
 They are the recipes we often prepare on most holidays.